Ballast tractor

 A ballast tractor is a specially weighted tractor unit of a heavy hauler combination.
 It is designed to utilize a drawbar to pull or push heavy or exceptionally large trailer loads which are loaded in a hydraulic modular trailer.
-When feasible, lowboy-style semi-trailers are used to minimize a load's center of gravity.
-Typical drivetrains are 6×4 and 6×6 but also available in 8×6 and 8×8.
+When feasible, lowboy-style semi-trailers are used to minimize the height of a load's center of mass.
+Typical drivetrains are 6×4 and 6×6, but 8×6 and 8×8 are also available.
 Typical ballast tractor loads include oil rig modules, bridge sections, buildings, ship sections, and industrial machinery such as generators and turbines.

 Only a handful of manufacturers produce dedicated ballast tractors.
 Extra-heavy-duty chassis versions of mass-production tractor units are fitted with drawbar hitches and a separate ballast box as an alternative.
-These units are classified as N3 Category of Large goods vehicle.
-Ballast tractors can be traced back to the 1940s when heavy haulers from the UK started employing purpose-built Scammell Showtracs a short wheelbase 4x2 ballast tractor.
+These units are classified as N3 Category of large goods vehicle.
+Ballast tractors can be traced back to the 1940s when heavy haulers from the UK started employing purpose-built Scammell Showtracs, a short wheelbase 4×2 ballast tractor.

 Increasingly, remote-controlled, self-propelled modular transporters (SPMT) are being employed in traditional ballast tractor/trailer roles.

+Etymology

+The ballast tractor's name derives from the nautical term “sailing ballast” describing heavy material added to a vessel to improve stability.